-A complete set of figurative candlesticks depicting the four seasons.
+Complete set of figurative candlesticks depicting the four seasons

 Meissen (Meissen)

-A complete set of figurative candlesticks depicting the four seasons.
+Complete set of figurative candlesticks depicting the four seasons

 Description

-As allegories of the seasons, this four-tiered composition has pedestals with rocaille-style relief decoration, featuring bold spiral forms that ascend and are partially adorned with vine-shaped candlesticks, topped with vase-like scrolls above drip pans with leaf reliefs.
-Standing flowers in colorful white robes hold a bouquet of flowers in both hands, symbolizing spring.
-Ceres, representing summer, is dressed in a white cloak decorated with American Indian flowers, holding a sheaf of grain and a sickle.
+As an allegory of the seasons, this four-tiered composition features pedestals with rocaille-style relief decoration, striking spiral forms ascending and partially adorned with grapevine candlesticks, topped by vase-shaped scrolls above drip pans with leaf reliefs.
+Standing figures in colorful white garments hold bouquets of flowers in both hands, symbolizing spring.
+Ceres, representing summer, is clad in a white cloak decorated with Native American flowers, holding a sheaf of wheat and a sickle.
 Bacchus, with a bunch of grapes, depicts autumn.
-A bearded old man, in the guise of winter, warms his hands by a blazing fire, dressed in a fur, purple-colored mantle.
+A bearded old man, embodying winter, warms his hands by a blazing fire, dressed in a fur-trimmed, purple-colored mantle.
 Each of the four figures is accompanied by a boy with corresponding attributes.
 Polychrome painting with rich gold decoration.
-Possibly made by Johann Joachim Kändler and possibly Peter Reinicke.
+Possibly executed by Johann Joachim Kändler and possibly by Peter Reinicke.
 Some parts are missing or minimally restored.
 Some cracks and sword marks.
-Height 29 cm - 31 cm.
+Height 29 cm – 31 cm.
 Candlesticks of this kind were often used as table decorations at festive events.
 See Ayers, James A. The De Rothschild Collection, No. 35; Walcha, Fig. 130; Rückert, Fig. 716f.
-A complete set of figural candlesticks depicting the four seasons.
+A complete set of figurative candlesticks depicting the four seasons.
 Minor restorations.
 There are minor cracks in some places.
-Marked with "Crossed Swords."
+Mark with crossed swords.
 Meissen.
 Mid-18th century.

 Lot No. 14394